proximax-storage/go-xpx-chain-sdk/api.md

 func (ref *NamespaceService) GetNamespacesFromAccount(ctx context.Context, address *Address, nsId *NamespaceId,
 	pageSize int) ([]*NamespaceInfo, error)
 ```
-TODO what is nsId returns an array of namespace infos for passed owner address
+returns an array of namespace infos for passed owner address also it is possible
-also it is possible to use pagination
+to use pagination

 #### func (*NamespaceService) GetNamespacesFromAccounts